Eurasian Foreign Area Officer Program

 • Write research and policy papers to hone their ability to think, write, and brief at the strategic level.

-This diverse program ensures the DOD has a range of experts to understand the world’s geopolitical security problems affecting Europe and Eurasia.
+This diverse program ensures the DoD has a range of experts to understand the world’s geopolitical security problems affecting Europe and Eurasia.

 After completing the overall training, FAOs will go on to serve in U.S. embassies across Europe and Eurasia, in NATO and major U.S. theater command staffs, and on numerous operational missions throughout the world.